v923z/micropython-ulab/README.md

 ### ESP32-based boards

+`ulab` can be tested on the ESP32 in [wokwi's micropython emulator](https://wokwi.com/arduino/projects/322114140704342610) without having to compile the C code.
+This utility also offers the possibility to save and share your `micropython` code.

-Firmware for `Espressif` boards can be built in two different ways.
-These are discussed in the next two paragraphs.
-A solution for issues with the firmware size is outlined in the [last paragraph](#what-to-do-if-the-firmware-is-too-large) in this section.
+Firmware for `Espressif` hardware can be built in two different ways, which are discussed in the next two paragraphs.
+A solution for issues with the firmware size is outlined in the [last paragraph](#what-to-do-if-the-firmware-is-too-large) of this section.

 #### Compiling with cmake